tushortz/Wildlife-gutter-theme/README.md

 This is a sublime linter theme that saves you the annoyance of the default Error/warning gutter theme.

 ### Features
-Comes with four different lints.
+Comes with five different lints.

 #### Animals
 * Fox --> error